 Media representatives on assignment to the Summit who wish to participate in the 2018 G7 Summit media program, and access the International Media Centre or any other Summit venue must obtain media accreditation.

-Information on media accreditation, including the online application process, will be available through the 2018 G7 Summit website in the coming weeks.
+Information on media accreditation, including the online application process, is now available.
+The application process opens April 3rd and closes May 21st.
 Once the application process is closed, there will be no opportunity for accreditation on-site.

 Applications will be processed prior to the start of the Summit.
 Accreditation confirmation will be issued only after a security screening performed by competent Canadian government authorities.